Preparing to buy your first home

 Also, many states offer additional programs that give first-time homebuyers with lower incomes more favorable interest rates and down payment assistance.
 Even some local agencies offer down payment assistance programs.

-You can search through listings of all the state housing finance programs here.
-Most of these programs have limits on the home purchase price and the participant’s income, so be sure you qualify for assistance before banking on it.
+Most of the state-level programs have limits on the home purchase price and the participant’s income, so be sure you qualify for assistance before banking on it.

 3. Make an offer